serverless/serverless/docs/providers/aws/guide/iam.md

 ## The Default IAM Role

-By default, one IAM Role is shared by all of the Lambda functions in your service.
+By default, one IAM Role is shared by all the Lambda functions in your service.
 Also by default, your Lambda functions have permission to create and write to CloudWatch logs.
 When VPC configuration is provided the default AWS `AWSLambdaVPCAccessExecutionRole` will be associated in order to communicate with your VPC resources.

-To add specific rights to this service-wide Role, define statements in `provider.iam.role.statements` which will be merged into the generated policy.
+To add permissions to this role, add IAM statements in `provider.iam.role.statements`.
+These will be merged into the generated policy.
 As those statements will be merged into the CloudFormation template, you can use `Join`, `Ref` or any other CloudFormation method or feature.

 ```yml
 service: new-service